 - a.
-The level of compliance in relation to Donor Annual Returns has not improved since the last audit as we noted a number of donors who were yet to lodge their returns.
+There was a lower number of outstanding Donor Annual Returns in comparison to the prior year.
+However we still noted that some donors were yet to lodge their returns.
 (Refer to Appendix 2) - b.
 All political parties lodged their political party annual returns before the deadline date (being 16 weeks after the end of the financial year). - c.
 There have been improvements in the accuracy of political party and branch returns when compared to previous reporting years.
-However, we note that there are still some concerns on how some political parties compile the information which is included in the returns. - d.
-Amended returns, to remedy the matters identified during this compliance review had been lodged by 1 Territory Party and the Country Liberals (NT).
+However, we note that there are still some concerns on how some political parties compile the information which is included in the returns.